rjoneja/tehda/README.md

 # tehda
 A stylish web to do list app
-made by Raj Joneja 2021
+made by Raj Joneja April 2021